 We have service arrangements where we service third-party student loans in the Federal Family Education Loan program (FFEL) on behalf of various financial institutions.
 We service these loans for investors under outsourcing arrangements and do not acquire any servicing rights that are transferable by us to a third-party.
 At December 31, 2014, we serviced a FFEL portfolio of approximately 2.7 million loans with an outstanding principal balance of approximately \$39.7 billion.
 Some servicing agreements contain provisions that, under certain circumstances, require us to purchase the loans from the investor if the loan guaranty has been permanently terminated as a result of a loan default caused by our servicing error.
 If defaults caused by us are cured during an initial period, any obligation we may have to purchase these loans expires.
 Loans that we purchase may be subsequently cured, the guaranty reinstated and the loans repackaged for sale to third parties.
 We evaluate our exposure under our purchase obligations on defaulted loans and establish a reserve for potential losses, or default liability reserve, through a charge to the provision for loss on defaulted loans purchased.
 The reserve is evaluated periodically and adjusted based upon management's analysis of the historical performance of the defaulted loans.
-As of December 31, 2014, other current liabilities include reserves of approximately \$3 for losses on defaulted loans purchased.
+As of December 31, 2014, other current liabilities include reserves which we believe to be adequate.
+At December 31, 2014, other current liabilities include reserves of approximately \$3 for losses on defaulted loans purchased.
 In addition to potential purchase obligations arising from servicing errors, various laws and regulations applicable to student loan borrowers could give rise to fines, penalties and other liabilities associated with loan servicing errors.